aferguson14/attack-of-the-trees/README.txt

 Known Bugs:
 -.jar doesnt work on linux
 -You cannot save and reload the game if you saved when the player's projectile(arrow or bullet) was moving.
+-Tree Boss enemy sometimes get stuck in blocks
+-In pause menu, if you have not bought a weapon before you have to click on the pause menu frame for the purchase button to show up.
+Then you can buy the weapon.
+This only happens the first time.